dave45678/Lesson15/Flask/lesson10.md

-# Lesson 9 - Using Database Relationships with Flask/SQLalchemy - One to One
+# Lesson 10 - Using Database Relationships with Flask/SQLalchemy - One to Many

 ## Learning Objectives
 * Create one to many relationships using SQLalchemy